30 English Words From Elden Ring That Sound Made Up (But Aren't)

 The act of insulting or showing contempt for God or sacred things.
 Speaking irreverently about what others hold holy.

-In Elden Ring: Rykard is literally titled "Lord of Blasphemy" — he fed himself to a great serpent to gain power outside the Golden Order.
-His Blasphemous Blade's description: "the remains of countless heroes he has devoured writhe" on its surface.
+In Elden Ring: Rykard is titled "Lord of Blasphemy" — he fed himself to a great serpent to gain power outside the Golden Order.
+The Blasphemous Blade says, "Remains of the countless heroes he has devoured writhe upon the surface of this blade."

 To make something sacred or holy through a formal declaration or ritual.
 The opposite of desecrate.
 A consecrated place is under divine protection.